gmlc-dispatches/dispatches/docs/models/renewables/electrical_splitter.rst

 Model Structure
 ---------------

-The Electricity Splitter Model uses electricity flow balance to split the inlet stream into a number of outlet streams.
+The Electrical Splitter Model uses electricity flow balance to split the inlet stream into a number of outlet streams.
 The model has a single inlet Port (named `electricity_in`) and a user-defined number of outlet Ports, which by default are named `outlet_1_elec`, `outlet_2_elec`, etc. Outlets can also be created with custom names using an `outlet_list` in the configuration.